KirkLazerous/Crazycoin/README.md

 Crazycoin (CYC)

-This coin has lost it, got totally nuts due to all the other coins getting released and with the weekend getting nearly it just had to release itself.
+This coin has lost it, got totally nuts due to all the other coins getting released which are just rinse and repeat.

+So we have decided to rinse and repeat.

-Only mine this coin if you are crazy yourself otherwise things will not make sense.
+Only mine this coin if you are crazy yourself and want to mine a coin that is totally pointless and worth nothing.

-1+1=3 - This could be right, if everyone else was wrong.

-Is the glass half empty or half full?
-The glass is always full, a certain proportion of water and air.

-Wouldn't it be crazy if this coin got onto every major exchange?

-It would be crazy not too, yeah?
+I say again, this coin is worth nothing so probably don't even bother mining it.

+EVER!!!!

+Or you could mine it if you really wanted to but you you really want to?

+1+1=3